-REFERENCE #32: For employees located at McNeil Island Special Commitment Center, who are fully trained and qualified, assignment pay will be paid when performing fuel oil transfer duties at the McNeil Island Oil Transfer Facility.
+For employees located at McNeil Island Special Commitment Center, who are fully trained and qualified, assignment pay will be paid when performing fuel oil transfer duties at the McNeil Island Oil Transfer Facility.
 Entitlement to assignment pay under this reference shall be on an hour-for-hour basis for all hours while actually performing all relevant fuel transfer duties.
 These duties include: maintenance of all tanks and affiliated systems, the transfer of fuel from bulk storage tanks to oil tankers, and relevant training.
 Basic salary range plus ten percent (10%).
 (Eff.
 09/01, Rev. 11/01; 7/17)

+REFERENCE #37A:

-REFERENCE #37A: LCB Enforcement Officer 4s at the Liquor and Cannabis Board, Assistant Fire Chiefs at Department of Social and Health Services at the Special Commitment Center, McNeil Island and the Department of Fish and Wildlife Enforcement Program certified instructors of hazardous materials, defensive tactics, tactical advanced first aid (excluding basic first aid/AED training), firearms, fitness, bicycle, boating safety, MOCC, EVOC, and pistol maintenance, will be compensated an additional \$10.00 (ten dollars) per hour, over and above regular salary and benefits, for every hour engaged in giving instruction to or in receiving re-certification training.
+LCB Enforcement Officers at the Liquor and Cannabis Board and Assistant Fire Chiefs at Department of Social and Health Services at the Special Commitment Center, McNeil Island certified instructors of hazardous materials, defensive tactics, tactical advanced first aid (excluding basic first aid/AED training), firearms, fitness, bicycle, boating safety, MOCC, EVOC, and pistol maintenance, will be compensated an additional \$10.00 (ten dollars) per hour, over and above regular salary and benefits, for every hour engaged in giving instruction to or in receiving recertification training.
 Pistol maintenance instructors are eligible for this additional compensation when they are instructing in a classroom setting, providing one-on-one instruction or repairing at the firing range.
-Time spent for Department of Fish and Wildlife Enforcement Program certified instructors receiving additional instruction in classes pre-approved by a Training Lieutenant of Chief in disciplines identified in this reference shall receive ten dollars (\$10.00) per hour and above regular salary benefits.
 (Eff 7/05; Rev 7/07; 7/17)